fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 RUN npm run build

 # This is a new stage, everything before this is gone, except the files we want to COPY
-FROM nginx:1.20-alpine
+FROM nginx:1.20-alpine # highlight-line

 # COPY the directory build from build-stage to /usr/share/nginx/html
 # The target location here was found from the docker hub page
-COPY --from=build-stage /usr/src/app/build /usr/share/nginx/html
+COPY --from=build-stage /usr/src/app/build /usr/share/nginx/html # highlight-line
 ```

-Now we have declared the build stage and only moved the relevant files, the build directory with static content, into an image.
-And that image is ready to serve the static content.
+We have declared also <i>another stage</i> where only the relevant files of the first stage (the <i>build</i> directory, that contains the static content) are moved.

-The default port will be 80 for Nginx, so something like _-p 8000:80_ will work.
+Aftew we build it again, the image is ready to serve the static content.
+The default port will be 80 for Nginx, so something like _-p 8000:80_ will work, so the parameters of the run command need to be changed a bit.

 Multi-stage builds also include some internal optimizations that may affect your builds.
 As an example, multi-stage builds skip stages that are not used.
 If we wish to use a stage to replace a part of a build pipeline, like testing or notifications, we must pass **some** data to the following stages.
 In some cases this is justified: copy the code from the testing stage to the build stage.
 This ensures that you are building the tested code.